Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-excel/microsoft-excel-quiz.md

 - [ ] `=C2/B2`
 - [x] `=B2*C2`

-#### Q69. (answer needed) The PivotTable below has one row field and two column fields.
+#### Q69.
+The PivotTable below has one row field and two column fields.
 How can you pivot this table to show the column fields as subtotals of each value in the row field?

 ![image](https://i.imgur.com/5owckbM.png)